 What the Law Says About Getting Compensated for Your Dog Bite Injury

 In New York, Assembly Bill A2575A states that dog owners are strictly liable for medical expenses that result from an incident where their dog bit and injured another person or animal.
 (Dogs participating in law enforcement work and service dogs are exempt from this statute.)
 You have three years from the date of the incident to file a claim.

 If the dog has a history of aggressive behavior, it may be termed vicious or dangerous.
 In New York State, the following factors help determine whether a dog is a known danger to others:

 - A dog who, without provocation, causes injury or death to an individual or another animal

 - A dog that displays threatening behavior such as barking, baring teeth, and/or lunging at people or other animals

 - A dog who, without provocation, attacks a service dog of any kind and causes injury or death

 The burden of proof that the dog has a history of or a propensity for dangerous behavior rests with the victim.
 Proving this could be difficult without the assistance of an experienced personal injury attorney.

 Call a Personal Injury Attorney for Help Today

 If you, a loved one, or a pet have suffered serious injuries from a dog bite, call (212) 779-0057 and speak to the highly experienced New York personal injury attorneys of Hach & Rose, LLP.
-Our firm, established by Gregory Hach and Michael Rose, has won more than $500 million in compensation for our clients who have suffered due to the negligence of others.
+Our firm, established by Gregory Hach and Michael Rose, has won more than a billion dollars in compensation for our clients who have suffered due to the negligence of others.
 Contact us today by filling out our online form or chatting with us.
 Our case review is free and confidential, with no up-front fees.
 We get paid only when you do.